How To Visit Seven Magic Mountains Near Las Vegas

 Parking lot near Seven Magic Mountains photo with drone to show walking distance between exhibit and parking area

-Short walk from parking lot on Las Vegas Blvd to exhibit
+Short walk from the parking lot on Las Vegas Blvd to the exhibit

-We took our camera and we flew our drone quickly to snap a few arial photos of Seven Magic Mountains.
-There were several others flying drones and we waited our turn so the noise wasn’t too much for everyone else below.
+Seven Magic Mountains is an incredibly photogenic art exhibit in the middle of a barren desert, so naturally most people are visiting to take photos.
+We took our camera and we flew our drone quickly to snap a few arial photos of the exhibit before leaving.
+There were lots of others flying drones, so we waited our turn to make sure the noise wasn’t too much for everyone else below.

-Here are just a few of the Seven Magic Mountains photos we took during our visit, starting with close ups and ending with drone photos.
+Here are just a few of the Seven Magic Mountains photos we took during our visit, starting with close ups and ending with our drone shots.

 Wide angle photo of a boulder tower with paint in the desert